Ask a doctor about a prescription for CLAVERSAL 500 mg GASTRO-RESISTANT TABLETS

 Consult your doctor before starting to take Claversal

-Severe skin eruptions, such as drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SSJ), and toxic epidermal necrolysis (TEN), have been observed with mesalazine treatment.
+Severe skin rashes, such as drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SSJ), and toxic epidermal necrolysis (TEN), have been observed with mesalazine treatment.
 Stop taking mesalazine and seek medical attention immediately if you observe any of the symptoms related to these severe skin reactions described in section 4.

 Children and adolescents

-Other medications and Claversal 500 mg gastro-resistant tablets
+Other medications and Claversal 500 mg Gastro-Resistant Tablets

 Claversal may interact with some medications if taken at the same time.